onelogin/atlassian/README.md

 That is to say documentation for setting up and configuring Confluence is in the confluence directory.
 Documentation for Jira is in the Jira directories.

+OneLogin will review and test changes proposed by the opensource community on a qarterly basis.

 Builds
 -----